Skip to main content

 The MPS is a great tool for planning and preparing early for surges in demand.
 However, there are physical and practical limitations to the quantities you can store in stock.
 Even if you had the production capacity, it may not be possible to utilize it if your stock is full.
 Or beyond a certain inventory level, too much cash may be tied up in inventory.

-Master Production Schedule vs. Manufacturing Resource Planning
+Master Production Scheduling vs. Manufacturing Resource Planning

 Unlike creating a master production schedule, the complexity of manufacturing resource planning makes it impossible to do manually.
 Today, there are many different software providers offering MRP systems, but many of them have grown out of accounting or inventory management software and are limited in their manufacturing resource planning capabilities.
 Using proper MRP software, however, is becoming more and more important when it comes to staying competitive in the manufacturing business.